 In general, heritage plaques will be located in close proximity to a building or place that relates directly to the significant contribution detailed on the plaque.
 At a minimum, heritage plaques shall not be placed closer than 50 feet from another heritage plaque or other commemorative object or sign (e.g., building name sign, memorial bench, or historical marker).
 A distance of 100 feet from an adjacent heritage plaque or other commemorative object is preferable.

-When siting a new plaque consideration will be given to visibility, possible safety hazards, maintenance, proximity to other landscape features (e.g., waste and recycling containers, public art, and trees, etc.) and accessibility.
+When siting a new plaque consideration will be given to visibility, possible safety hazards, maintenance, proximity to other landscape features (e.g., waste and recycling containers, public art, trees, etc.), and accessibility.

 Following installation, all costs associated with maintenance or replacement of the plaque and mounting post will be charged to the sponsoring unit.